charlotte-os/charlotte-core/README.md

 make run-x86_64-release  # For testing a release build in qemu
 ```

-The `x86_64` portion of any of the previous commands can be replaced with `aarch64` or `riscv64` to build the kernel for the Arm and RISC-V architectures respectively however it should be noted that support for these ISAs is much less complete than for x86_64 for the time being.
+The `x86_64` portion of any of the previous commands can be replaced with `riscv64` to build the kernel for the RISC-V architecture.

 #### GDB debug probe